Protospace/spaceport/apiserver/docs/source/api.rst

 Door
 ----

-    Public route that the door controllers should poll for a list of cards allowed to scan into the building.
+    Private route that the door controllers should poll for a list of cards allowed to scan into the building.

 .. http:get:: /door/

     List all active cards of unpaused members.

-    No authentication required.
+    Authorization with the door API token set in secrets.py is required.

+    Use "Bearer" instead of "Token" like in the other routes.

+    :requestheader Authorization: ``Bearer <door API token>``

     **Example response**